skx/cpmulator/README.md

 # cpmulator - A CP/M emulator written in golang

-This repository contains a CP/M emulator, with integrated CCP, which is primarily designed to launch simple CP/M binaries:
+This repository contains a CP/M emulator, with integrated CCP, which is designed to run CP/M binaries:

 * The project was initially created to run [my text-based adventure game](https://github.com/skx/lighthouse-of-doom/), which I wrote a few years ago, to amuse my child.
   * That was written in Z80 assembly language and initially targeted CP/M, although it was later ported to the ZX Spectrum.

-Over time this project has become more complete, and more complex.
-I've implemented enough of the BIOS functions to run simple binaries and also several of the well-known "vintage" CP/M programs:
+Over time this project has become more complete, and more complex, and I've implemented enough functionity to run simple binaries and many of the well-known CP/M programs:

 * The Aztec C-Compiler.
   * You can edit and compile C code within the emulator, then run it!